irfanzakhir/jarvis/README.md

 #### A. Fly to Location (`locate`)

-Moves the lens to a specific geographic region with automated fallback layers.
+Moves the lens to a specific geographic region with automated Esri fallback layers.

 ```json
 {